JatinderSingh1981/Compass-Survey/README.md

 ## Mock backend API with READ routes
-The example app runs with a mock backend api by default to enable it to run completely in the browser without a real api, the mock api contains routes for Survey, Questions and Answers Read operations and it uses mock-db.ts to get data.
+The example app runs with a mock backend api by default to enable it to run completely in the browser without a real api, the mock api contains routes for Survey, Questions and Options Read operations and it uses mock-db.ts to get data.
 To disable the mock backend you just have to remove mock backend provider from the app.module.ts file

 ## Run the Compass Survey app Locally